 Are perfect bars healthy or just clever marketing?

 “We often see patients adhering to strict workout regimens but stalling in their metabolic health goals because their ‘recovery fuel’ is essentially dessert in disguise.
-When we analyze the glycemic impact of certain protein bars or sweetened recovery shakes, the insulin response can be nearly identical to a candy bar.”
+When we analyze the glycemic impact of certain protein bars or sweetened recovery shakes, the glucose and insulin response can be comparable to other high-sugar snacks in some people, depending on timing and activity level.”

 The relationship

-In the quest for better body composition and longevity, consumers increasingly rely on functional foods—products engineered to provide health benefits beyond basic nutrition.
-However, a significant disconnect exists between marketing claims and physiological reality.
-The “health halo” effect often leads consumers to overestimate the nutritional value of products like protein bars and shakes while underestimating their caloric density and sugar content.[1]
+Perfect Bars and similar protein snacks can be appropriate workout fuel, but they are often too calorie- and sugar-dense for sedentary snacking.
+In the quest for better body composition and longevity, consumers increasingly rely on functional foods, products engineered to provide benefits beyond basic nutrition.
+However, a disconnect can exist between marketing claims and physiological reality.
+The “health halo effect” often leads consumers to overestimate the nutritional value of products like protein bars and shakes while underestimating their caloric density and sugar content.[1]
+In nutrition research, Monteiro and colleagues (2019) describe how ultra-processed food characteristics can show up even in products marketed as “fitness” staples.[1]

 How it works